raf0411/raf0411/README.md

  📱 I'm an aspiring software developer currently focusing on mobile development

- 🎓 An undergraduate majoring in Computer Science at BINUS University, Jakarta, Indonesia 🇮🇩.
+ 🎓 An undergraduate majoring in Computer Science Indonesia 🇮🇩.

  😁 I love to build and design minimalist stuff!